Present Participle in English

 Dangling Participle

-When the word being modified is not present in a sentence or located somewhere far, we call such a participle a dangling participle.
+When the word being modified is not present in a sentence or located somewhere far away, we call such a participle a dangling participle.
 It creates confusion about the word being modified.

 • Coming out of the shop, my purse fell on the pavement.
 (Dangling Participle)